MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 -   Created programmatically by the **RtlCreateSecurityDescriptor** function and set by the **RtlSetDaclSecurityDescriptor** function.
 -   Specified in Security Descriptor Definition Language (SDDL) in the device’s INF file or in a call to the **IoCreateDeviceSecure** routine.

-All new drivers should use SDDL in the INF file to specify ACLs for their device objects.
+All drivers should use SDDL in the INF file to specify ACLs for their device objects.

 SDDL is an extensible description language that enables components to create ACLs in a string format.
 SDDL is used by both user-mode and kernel-mode code.
 The following figure shows the format of SDDL strings for device objects.